ZalarA/zalara.github.io/readme.md

 * with [M. Kummer](https://tu-dresden.de/mn/math/geometrie/kummer): Positive polynomials and the truncated moment problem on plane cubics.
 * with [L. Fialkow](https://cs.newpaltz.edu/~fialkowl/): The pure Y=X^{d} truncated moment problem.
-* with [S. Sun](https://sites.google.com/view/ssdcgaddq): Matrix Fejér-Riesz type theorem for a union of an interval and a point.
 * with [A. Bhardwaj](https://www.researchgate.net/profile/Abhishek-Bhardwaj-25): Flat extensions for cubic curves in Weierstrass form.
 * with [S. Yoo](https://mathscinet.ams.org/mathscinet/author?authorId=1048067): The truncated moment problem on reducible cubic curves II: Hyperbolic type relations.